AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/overview.md

 >
 > Assets in the Trash will automatically be deleted permanently seven days after they were put there unless you restore them.

-**Browse/Build Panel.** The is the center of the UI, where you'll either browse assets in Browse mode or, if in Build mode, you'll use it as a canvas for building assets as part of a workflow.
+**Browse/Build Panel.** This is the center of the UI, where you'll either browse assets in Browse mode or, if in Build mode, you'll use it as a canvas for building assets as part of a workflow.
 When you first sign in, you'll see the Browse Panel.
 In the center of the screen are thumbnail versions of your images in a Grid view.
 You can change to a List view or select an asset and view details about it using the Detail view.

 > [!IMPORTANT]
 >